 Futures Studies in education formalises this mutual mediation process, providing opportunities for school students to access methods and tools for envisaging and enacting change.
 Overt mediation of society exists in potential at this point.
-One method offered in the early Futures Studies Syllabus (1998, p.
-17) is the dramatic performance of scenes from a created possible future scenario.
-The scenario is demonstrated in a concrete, experiential vision.
-Thus Drama in education can be used to critique or support cultural beliefs and practices using human action and reaction in an enacted scene.
+One method mentioned in the early Futures Studies pre-pilot Syllabus (1998, p.
+17) is the use of 'role playing and other dramatic techniques to explore interpersonal relationships, group dynamics and leadership functions'.
+The potential exists for Drama to go further than this and demonstrate scenarios in a concrete, experiential vision.
+Thus Dama in education can be used to critique or support cultural beliefs and practices using human action and reaction in an enacted scene.
 In Forward Theatre, a personal link exists with the students because the scenarios are set specifically within their own probable life span.
 Education permeates both drama and futures studies; together they form a context for an educational application that blends their unique core features in the Drama unit under investigation in a synergy that transcends the discrete features of each, to create a field that has its own distinct character and value.